1931 Yugoslav Constitution

-The 1931 Yugoslav Constitution, also known as September Constitution or Octroic constitution, was the second and final Constitution of the Kingdom of Yugoslavia.
-It was issued by decree on September 3.
+The 1931 Yugoslav Constitution, also known as the September Constitution or Octroic constitution, was the second and final Constitution of the Kingdom of Yugoslavia.
+Alexander I of Yugoslavia issued the constitution by decree on 3 September 1931.

 Background

-Article 76 of the Constitution bans possession of firearms within by members of Parliament while in session, likely as a response to the fatal shooting by Puniša Račić of several members of the Croatian Peasant Party in 1928.
+Article 76 of the Constitution bans possession of firearms within Parliament while it is in session, likely as a response to the fatal shooting by Puniša Račić of several members of the Croatian Peasant Party in 1928.
 Tumult following the assassination led to the establishment of the 6 January Dictatorship in 1929, under which the previous Vidovdan Constitution was abrogated.

 Structure

 The Constitution consists of twelve chapters comprising 120 articles.